BrianEliotWhipple/massive-octo-bear/readme.md

 * java:8 - Base Java image, can switch to Java 7
 * cassandra:2.1 - Base Cassandra image, can switch to 2.0

-The Vagrant Docker provisioner will also run the Cassandra image, name it *cassandra-1* and expose the CQL port 9042 on the local host.
+Optionally, the Vagrant Docker provisioner will also run the Cassandra image, name it *cassandra-1* and expose the CQL port 9042 on the local host.

 Each of the different host OS virtual machines use a different private network:

  * CoreOS Vagrant box uses *192.168.10.100*
- * CentosOS Vagrant box uses *192.168.11.100*
- * Ubuntu Vagrant box uses *192.168.12.100*
+ * CentosOS and Ubuntu Vagrant boxes uses *192.168.12.100*

 ## Service Projects